MurraySpeight/murrayspeight.github.io/index.md

 # Speight Digital Ltd.

-We specialize in software development consulting, helping businesses transform their digital ideas into reality.
+We specialise in software development consulting, helping businesses transform their digital ideas into reality.
 Based in Scotland, we offer tailored software solutions to drive growth and efficiency.